LPN vs. CNA: What’s the Difference?

 LPN programs generally takes around a year to complete and are offered at many community colleges.
 Expect to take courses geared toward biology, pharmacology, and nursing practice.

 Passing your NCLEX-PN exam allows you to interview to be an LPN.
-The job outlook for LPNs is expected to be steady over the next 10 years, so you’ll likely be able to get hired quickly.
+The job outlook for LPNs is expected to be faster than average over the next 10 years, so you’ll likely be able to get hired quickly.

 See all LPN jobs available right now on IntelyCare.